CuriousLocky/mint-bot/README.md

     *   Other parameters like `temperature`, `context_window_tokens`, etc.

 5. Customize System Prompt:
-    Edit `system_prompt.txt` to define the bot's persona, rules, and instructions for interacting with users and using tools.
+    Create and edit `config/system_prompt.txt` to define the bot's persona, rules, and instructions for interacting with users and using tools.

 6. (Optional) Pre-populate Known Users:
-    Edit `known_users.yaml` if you want to provide initial information about some users.
+    Create and edit `data/known_users.yaml` if you want to provide initial information about some users.
 The format is:
     ```yaml
     # UserID (integer):
     #   description: "A short description of the user."